ajlaursen/ajlaursen-readMe-quickstart/output/README.md

 [Contributors](##Contributors)

 ## Description
-* this project creates a foundation for a professional readme
+* this is a dynamic employee flow chart generator.
+It prompts the user via inquirer about the employees.
+Then it dynamically displays the responses in HTML.

 ## Installation
-* node.js, npm inquirer
+* npm install inquirer

 ## Testing
-* No testing available
+* npm run test

 ## Live Site and Repo
 * [live Site](No livesite)